opulo-inc/docs/content/en/openpnp/calibration/connect-to-machine/index.md

 Now we'll set up the cameras.
 The big red "X" in the camera views means that OpenPnP doesn't know where to find the webcam feed.
 OpenPnP needs to know which webcam is which.

 {{% alert color="warning" title="Camera Connection Issues (v2 Hardware)" %}}
 The LumenPnP motherboard in `v2` machines have a built in USB hub and USB ports for you to plug the two webcams into.
 This arrangement may not be compatible with your computer.
 Some computers use higher quality USB hubs, which can handle the bandwidth required to stream video from both webcams at once over a single USB port.
 From reports we've gotten from users, it seems that *many* computer manufactures do **not** include good enough USB hubs.
 In these cases, one or both of the USB webcams will fail to show up in the configuration list below.
 If this is the case, you will need to plug at least one of the webcams directly into your computer via a separate USB port.
-Occasionally this can cause the webcam's name to be incorrect, but you'll still be able to select it from the drop-down list by connecting and reconnecting the camera.
+Occasionally this can cause the webcam's name to be incorrect, but you'll still be able to select it from the drop-down list with a little trial and error.
 {{% /alert %}}

-1. Again, navigate to the `Machine Setup` tab
+6. Again, navigate to the `Machine Setup` tab
-2. Again, click the "Expand" checkbox if necessary
+7. Again, click the "Expand" checkbox if necessary
-3. Under `Cameras` click on `OpenPnpCaptureCamera Bottom`
+8. Under `Cameras` click on `OpenPnpCaptureCamera Bottom`
   {{< container-image path="images/Bottom Camera Config.png" alt="Finding the Bottom Camera Settings" >}}

 9. In the lower detail pane, switch to the `Device Settings` tab